auth0/docs/articles/extensions/github-deploy.md

 ## Deployment

-Once you have setup the webhook in GitHub using the provided information, you are ready to start committing to your repository.
+Once you have set up the webhook in GitHub using the provided information, you are ready to start committing to your repository.

 With each commit you push to your configured GitHub repository, the webhook will call the extension to initiate a deployment if changes were made to one of these folders:
 - `clients`